thevpc/nuts/documentation/website/.dir-template/src/docs/cmd/search-cmd.md

 # all artifacts that start with netbeans, whatever groupId they belong to. same as the latter.
 # nuts search *:netbeans*

-# all artifacts in the net.vpc.app groupId
+# all artifacts in the net.thevpc.app groupId
-# nuts search net.vpc.*:*
+# nuts search net.thevpc.*:*

-# all artifacts in the net.vpc.* groupId which includes all of net.vpc.app and net.vpc.app.example for instance.
+# all artifacts in the net.thevpc.* groupId which includes all of net.thevpc.app and net.thevpc.app.example for instance.
-# nuts search net.vpc.*:*
+# nuts search net.thevpc.*:*

 # all artifacts that start with netbeans and is available for windows operating system in x86_64 architecture
 # nuts search netbeans*?os=windows&arch=x86_64